shushen/dpdk-ovs/docs/04_Sample_Configurations/02_Userspace-vHost.md

 Intel® DPDK vSwitch supports the offload of virtio-net device servicing in the guest, reducing context switching and packet copies in the virtual dataplane when using the vhost-net module.

-This section contains instructions on how to compile and run a sample application that demonstrates performance of an Intel® DPDK-accelerated version of Userspace Vhost for IO virtualization.
-For more information on the Userspace Vhost implementation refer to the [*Intel® Data Plane Development Kit (Intel DPDK) - Sample Applications User Guide*][intel-dpdksample].
+This section contains instructions on how to compile and run a sample application that demonstrates performance of an Intel® DPDK-accelerated version of Userspace vHost for IO virtualization.
+For more information on the Userspace vHost implementation refer to the [*Intel® Data Plane Development Kit (Intel DPDK) - Sample Applications User Guide*][intel-dpdksample].

 ## Overview

-This guide covers a Phy->VM->Phy configuration using KNI vports:
+This guide covers a Phy->VM->Phy configuration using Userspace vHost vports:

 ```
                                                          __